xfaith4/Genesys-API-Explorer-2/docs/DONE_RIGHT_ROADMAP.md

 # Genesys API Explorer → Ops Insights Console (Done Right Path)

+> Note: This document is an architectural “done right” narrative.
+> The canonical roadmap (milestones, sequencing, definitions) is `docs/ROADMAP.md`.

 This repo is being evolved from a Swagger-driven endpoint browser into an Ops-grade **Answers → Evidence → Drilldown → Action** workstation for Genesys Cloud.

 ## Non-negotiables